QuanQuan0/Bicore-Maintenance/readme.md

 1.2 Boost Library

-  1) Installing Boost on Ubuntu: sudo apt-get install libboost-all-dev
+  1) Installing Boost on Ubuntu:

+    sudo apt-get install libboost-all-dev

-  3) Installing Boost on MacOS using Homebrew: brew install boost
+  3) Installing Boost on MacOS using Homebrew:

+    brew install boost

 1.3 Configure the Makefile

 Both the `insertion-maintenance` and `deletion-maintenance` folders contain a `Makefile`.
 Make sure to correctly configure the Boost include and library paths in the Makefile to ensure successful compilation.

-`BOOST_ROOT=PATH_TO_BOOST_ROOT`:This variable defines the root path of your Boost installation.
+`BOOST_ROOT=PATH_TO_BOOST_ROOT`: This variable defines the root path of the Boost installation.
 Ensure the BOOST_ROOT variable points to the correct Boost installation directory.
-For example, on macOS with Homebrew: `BOOST_ROOT=/opt/homebrew/opt/boost`; on Linux, it might look like:`BOOST_ROOT=/usr/local/boost`.
+For example, on macOS with Homebrew: `BOOST_ROOT=/opt/homebrew/opt/boost`; on Linux, it might look like: `BOOST_ROOT=/usr/local/boost`.

 1.4 Use corresponding code to compile: